2020 Trimester 2 Exams

 All students are required to sit their examination at the scheduled date and time irrespective of any conflict with a planned holiday or special event.
 If a student believes they may have a case for not being able to sit their scheduled examination, they may submit an Application for Assessment Extension at least a week before the exam date.

-Students are responsible for finding out their examination times and locations, and for ensuring they arrive at least 15 minutes prior to the published start time.
+Students are responsible for finding out their examination times, and for ensuring they are ready at least 15 minutes prior to the published start time.

 Students are responsible for notifying Student Services of any clash in their examination timetable within five working days of the examination timetable release.